Rustic Wedding Planning:

 2. The terrain will likely be a little bit rough.
 Skip the stilettos and opt for comfort.

 3. Check the local rules for sound ordinances, traffic issues, etc. Will you need to obtain a special variance for your event?
+Many venues are simply renting their space and not taking care of permits, so be sure you understand what you need to take care of before the event.
 Police at the party would be memorable, but not in a good way.

 4. Make sure you plan for inclement weather.
 Umbrellas for guests in case of rain will be much appreciated.

-6. Is there a plan if the temperature is unseasonably warm or cold?
+6. In addition to having a plan for inclement weather, you need to also think about climate control Barns and Tents can become uncomfortable if you do not plan ahead!
+Is there a plan if the temperature is unseasonably warm or cold?
 Can you have fans or heaters so guests stay comfortable?

 So there you have it.
 These are always fun weddings to photograph, just keep these tips in mind.
 A little planning goes a long way.